microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

  GET {{FHIR_URL}}/Patient?_id=123
 ```

-This search returns the `Patient` Resource instance with the given `id` (there can only be one Resource instance for a given `id` on a FHIR server).
+This search returns the `Patient` Resource instance with the given `id` (there can only be one Resource instance for a given Logical ID on a FHIR server).

 ## Step 1 - Make FHIR API Calls with Search Parameters